Elwenor/Blackhole-LLM/LLM_WORKING.md

 The model's primary limitation is **poor numerical precision**, a known issue stemming from the legacy processing pipeline used during this test phase.

+* **Data Labeling Error:** A critical issue was identified in the training database.
+Instances where no answer was available were erroneously labeled as `no answer`.
+This created a training bias, causing the model to **blindly output `no answer`** for tasks it did not understand, preventing it from even attempting to reason or find a solution.
 * **Random Numerical Outputs:** As seen in the logs, for a simple query like `What is 4 x 2`, the model correctly attempts to output a number, but the predicted value is random (e.g., `7.9749`) rather than the correct answer.
 * **Legacy Pipeline:** This instability and lack of precision are caused by the **older numerical processing methods (P1 and P2)** used for decoding.
 These methods are prone to "blowouts" and inaccurate predictions.
 * **No Symbolic Reasoning:** Due to its small size and training constraints, the model is unable to perform symbolic reasoning, failing to solve algebraic equations or logical problems.

 ## Roadmap & Future Improvements